 |Pau and Marc Gasol celebrating EuroBasket 2009 gold|

-But the heavy favourites started slow, with one loss each in the first and second group stage against Serbia and Turkey respectively.
+But the heavy favourites started slow, with one loss each in the first and second group stages against Serbia and Turkey respectively.

-In the meantime, Slovenia were looking like a team to-beat, going into the Semi-Final with only one loss to their name and an impressive win over Croatia in the quarter-final.
+In the meantime, Slovenia were looking like a team to-beat, going into the semi-finals with only one loss to their name and an impressive win over Croatia in their quarter-final clash.

 In what was arguably the best game of the tournament, an outstanding Milos Teodosic took the game to overtime with a three-pointer, before the Serbs went on to win it 96-92 behind 32 points of Teodosic.

-In the other semi-final Spain had little trouble with Greece and La Roja proved to be on a roll, also dominating Serbia in the Final and fulfilling their dream of a first EuroBasket gold medal.
+In the other semi-final Spain had little trouble with Greece and La Roja proved to be on a roll, also dominating Serbia in the gold medal game and fulfilling their dream of a first EuroBasket gold medal.

-Pau Gasol was named tournament MVP, being joined in the all-tournament team by teammate Rudy Fernandez, Teodosic, Erazem Lorbek of Slovenia and Greece's Vasileios Spanoulis.
+Pau Gasol was named tournament MVP, being joined on the All-Tournament team by team-mate Rudy Fernandez, Teodosic, Erazem Lorbek of Slovenia and Greece's Vassilis Spanoulis.